Namratha2301/pizza_sales/README.md

 2. **Seasonal Trends**: Examining sales over multiple years could reveal seasonal patterns and aid in forecasting.
 3. **Detailed Time Analysis**: A deeper dive into daily and hourly trends could improve operational efficiency.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This `README.md` serves as an overview of the sales data and provides actionable insights and potential areas for further analysis.